7CTech/Tool/README.md

 - 'cap': Commit and Push

-If you have found an issue or want another feature, please [add an issue](https://github.com/7CTech/Tool/issues/new)
+If you have found an issue or would like to request a new feature, please [add an issue](https://github.com/7CTech/Tool/issues/new)